 About CEL-SCICEL-SCI is a late stage cancer immunotherapy company.
 CEL-SCI believes that boosting a patient's immune system while it is still intact should provide the greatest possible impact on survival.
-Therefore, in the Phase 3 study CEL-SCI treats patients who are newly diagnosed with advanced primary squamous cell carcinoma of the head and neck with Multikine* first, BEFORE they receive surgery, radiation and/or chemotherapy.
+Therefore, in the Phase 3 study CEL-SCI treated patients who are newly diagnosed with advanced primary squamous cell carcinoma of the head and neck with the investigational product Multikine* first, BEFORE they received surgery, radiation and/or chemotherapy.
 This approach is unique.
 Most other cancer immunotherapies are administered only after conventional therapies have been tried and/or failed.
-Multikine (Leukocyte Interleukin, Injection), has received Orphan Drug designation from the FDA for the neoadjuvant therapy in patients with squamous cell carcinoma (cancer) of the head and neck.
+Multikine (Leukocyte Interleukin, Injection), has received Orphan Drug designation from the FDA for neoadjuvant therapy in patients with squamous cell carcinoma (cancer) of the head and neck.

 CareersCEL-SCI's success begins and ends with its employees.
 The Company's progress to date reflects the talent and hard work of the individuals who conduct our lab research, manufacture our drug, manage our clinical trials and support our scientific teams.
 We are loyal and dedicated.
 We believe that doing good can also make money.
 We have persevered against many difficulties and always won.
 Now we are at the end of the Phase 3 head and neck trial and hope to prove our novel way of treating cancer.
 If you want to make a difference, join our team.

 Equal Opportunity EmployerCEL-SCI is proud to be an equal opportunity employer and extends employment to men and women from culturally diverse backgrounds.
 We respect and value individual differences and recognize each employee as an integral member of our company.
 Our work force reflects these values and celebrates the individuals who make up our growing team.